 GAO Morcellator Probe the Result of Request from Bipartisan Congressional Group

 In August, a bipartisan group of twelve federal legislators wrote to the GAO asking it to investigate the dangerous medical devices.
 The lawmakers were particularly alarmed to learn that women undergoing laparoscopic surgery with a power morcellator have a 1-in-350 chance of having an undetected uterine cancer that could be spread during the procedure.

 Legislators want to know whether morcellator manufacturers reported problems with the device to the FDA as they are required to do.
 Another issue concerns the training that manufacturers provided to doctors who use the morcellator devices.
 In addition, law makers have asked what the FDA can do to decide whether it’s safe for morcellators to be used at all.

 Although the GAO will conduct its own investigation into these matters, the morcellator probe likely will not begin for another five months due to staffing issues.

-Contact Waters Kraus & Paul to Learn More About Filing a Morcellator Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Morcellator Lawsuit